+If you or anyone you know is experiencing thoughts of suicide, please refer to these Keepsafe Connection telephone numbers:

+EMERGENCY: 911

+Suicide Emergency Line:

+988 (voice or text)

+Salt River Crisis Line:

+(480) 850-9230

+Salt River

+Behavioral Health:

+(480) 278-7742

+24-Hour Crisis Hotlines:

+1-800-273-8255

+(A "warmline" allows you to speak to a peer) (602) 347-1100 (Maricopa / Pinal / Gila Counties) (520) 770-9909 (Pima County) (888)-404-5530

+Non-Crisis Warmlines:

+(Nationwide)

+1-800-631-1314 or (602) 222-9444

+(Maricopa County)

-If you or anyone you know is experiencing thoughts of suicide, please refer to these Keepsafe Connection telephone numbers: EMERGENCY: 911 Suicide Emergency Line: 988 (voice or text) Salt River Crisis Line: (480) 850-9230 Salt River Behavioral Health: (480) 278-7742 24-Hour Crisis Hotlines: 1-800-273-8255 (Nationwide) 1-800-631-1314 or (602) 222-9444 (Maricopa County) State of Arizona: (844)-534-4673 Non-Crisis Warmlines: (A "warmline" allows you to speak to a peer) (602) 347-1100 (Maricopa / Pinal / Gila Counties) (520) 770-9909 (Pima County) (888)-404-5530 Journey to Recovery Peer Support Specialist Program Graduation BY CHRIS PICCIUOLO O'odham Action News chris.picciuolo@srpmic-nsn.gov On September 25, graduates from the Salt River Pima-Maricopa Indian Community's Journey to Recovery (JTR) Peer Support Specialist Program (PSSP) gathered around in a circle of chairs at the Council Chambers.
-Graduates were surrounded in support by their family, peers and SRP-MIC Council members as they took the next step on their journey to longterm recovery from addiction.
+State of Arizona:

+(844)-534-4673 Journey to Recovery Peer Support Specialist Program Graduation BY CHRIS PICCIUOLO O'odham Action News chris.picciuolo@srpmic-nsn.gov On September 25, graduates from the Salt River Pima-Maricopa Indian Community's Journey to Recovery (JTR) Peer Support Specialist Program (PSSP) gathered around in a circle of chairs at the Council Chambers.
+Graduates were surrounded in support by their family, peers and SRP-MIC Council members as they took the next step on their journey to long-term recovery from addiction.
 The graduates of the program, who are the program's second cohort, are Randy Lewis, Valentino Monge, Garrett "Chuck" Enos, Brittany Sugar, Meagan Charley, Terry Lynn Greymountain, Estrella Corrales, Carmelita Osif, Rochelle Enos, Timothy Largo and Ramona Romo.
-Each individual stepped up to the podium to share their personala- nd the Partial Hospitalization Program (PHP).
+Each individual stepped up to the podium to share their personala- nd, at times, emotionale- xperiences with addiction and how it has affected everyone around them.
+SRPMIC Council Member Jacob Butler handed out pins with the SRP-MIC Great Seal to the graduates and gave them words of encouragement.
+SRPMIC President Martin Harvier and Vice-President Ricardo Leonard were also present for the ceremony.
+Nathan "Nate" Velez, PhD, practice administrator for Journey to Recovery, addressed the importance of the PSSP as another important phase of the continuum of care implemented at JTR.
+Velez said that in the past, two-thirds of patients coming to detox at JTR would leave within a couple of days.
+Now, due to improvements